 I’ve witnessed many changes since I joined the tea industry in 1971, fresh out of St. Stephens College (Delhi University) and eager to make my mark on the world.
 As I worked my way up from the tea factory floor to estate management, international operations at Unilever, and eventually the Rainforest Alliance, I’ve seen the tea sector advance in significant ways, thanks to mechanization and technology.
 During these three and a half action-packed decades, I myself have played a role in some of these changes, introducing computers and vermiculture to India’s tea sector; designing new irrigation, water collection, and drainage systems; and developing integrated pest management to replace chemical pesticides.

 Yet despite these advancements, we are still contending with distressing, complicated, and deeply entrenched inequities that make the limitations of sustainability certification painfully clear.
-Many of our problems are part of the thorny legacy of the colonial era, when the British appropriated vast tracts of fertile land across Assam and created a commercial tea production model fueled by nearly-free labor in the form of indentured servitude.
+Many of our problems are part of the thorny legacy of the colonial era, when the British appropriated vast tracts of fertile land across Assam and created a commercial tea production model fueled by quasi-slave labor in the form of indentured servitude.
 Today, despite occasional periods of robust growth and technological innovations, tea workers in Assam still struggle to meet their basic needs due to a complex combination of sociopolitical, economic, and environmental factors.

 Historical tensions between workers and management that have, in the past, resulted in bitter disputes have been inflamed in recent years by the violent menace of ethnic nationalist politics.
 Today’s razor-thin to nonexistent profit margins for tea estates have essentially kept workers trapped in a cycle of poverty.
 And the annual monsoon rains that once posed cyclical disruptions to tea production have intensified into nearly annual climate catastrophes, wreaking havoc across entire landscapes and quite literally washing away what small improvements the sector has made in the living conditions of tea estate workers.